ebzzry/ebzzry.github.io/src/quotes.md

 * “You can never cross the ocean, unless you have the courage to lose sight of the shore.”<br>
   ―Columbus

-* “Love is never lost.
-If not reciprocated, it will flow back and soften and purify the heart.”<br>
-  ―Washington Living

-* “Sometimes good things fall apart so better things can fall together.”<br>
-  ―Marilyn Monroe

 * “One day they’ll realize they lost a diamond while playing with